TO THE POINT

 Ana Rita Morais (she/her) is a Portuguese-born, Toronto-based academic, educator, and administrator.
-She is the Chair of the School of Design at George Brown College where she works closely with faculty and students across twelve academic programs.
+She is the Associate Dean of the School of Design at George Brown College where she works closely with faculty and students across twelve academic programs.
 While in this role she was the recipient of Eastern Canada's 2021 RGD Educator Award.

-Currently, she runs Pay Design Interns (an ongoing database of the companies and studios across Toronto that are committed to paying design and creative interns), is the Principal Investigator on a multi-year NSERC CCSIF funded project in partnership with Sunnybrook Health Sciences Centre, and a member of the Board of Directors of The ArQuives.
+Currently, she runs Pay Design Interns (an ongoing database of the companies and studios across Toronto that are committed to paying design and creative interns), is the Principal Investigator on a multi-year NSERC CCSIF funded project in partnership with Sunnybrook Health Sciences Centre, and a former member of the Board of Directors at The ArQuives.